listendev/lstn/README.md

 ## Documentation

-To install `lstn` in your environment, refer to the [Installation](#installation) section below.
+To install `lstn` in your environment, refer to the [installation](#installation) section below.
 For usage instructions, see:

 - the [usage manual](docs/cheatsheet.md)
 - the guide about the `~/.lstn.yaml` [config file](docs/configuration.md)